 Sports betting was the main reason for the overall increase in total gambling for high school-aged females, going from 18.9% in 2008 to 28.2% in 2010.

 The frequency of betting also showed a dramatic increase, from less than 1% in 2008 to 8.3% in 2010.

 Today's teens are living in a society where legalized gambling is not only socially acceptable; it is widely promoted and highly visible.
 48 states now allow some form of gambling.
-Casinos advertise heavily through TV, radio, online and billboard ads.
-Poker tournaments complete with expert commentary, interesting filming angles, and million dollar prizes have become “hot ticket” reality TV on cable & broadband networks.
+Casinos advertise heavily on TV, radio, online and billboard ads.
+Poker tournaments complete with expert commentary, interesting filming angles, and million-dollar prizes have become “hot ticket” reality TV on cable & broadband networks.